-The promise of 'conversational commerce' is being exactly where customers are, and ultimately making websites and apps redundant.
-Consumers are increasingly relying on mobile for all forms of communication, whether personal or business.
-Increasingly, consumers are using messaging apps to find and select products and services, and to communicate with their brands of choice, all without having to call, email, or even visit a brand’s website.
-Everything is happening within the messaging app.
+The promise of 'conversational commerce' is being exactly where your customers are, and ultimately making websites and apps redundant.
+The shift to mobile has fundamentally altered the way people interact with each other, opening up the way for true conversational commerce.
+Whether it be for personal or business use, consumers are increasingly using messaging apps to find and select products and services, and to communicate with their brands of choice, all without having to call, email, or even visit a brand’s website.

-Similarly, conversational commerce automates this on a large scale without losing the personal touch.
+Similarly, conversational commerce offers the opportunity to automate these conversations on a large scale, all without losing that personal touch.
 But more about that later.

 Less than two years ago, the larger OTT players in the market presented their vision of how they were going to enable companies to communicate with customers through their channels.
-Most used OTT channels are WhatsApp, Facebook Messenger, WeChat, Viber, Apple Busines Chat, Line and Telegram.
-What followed was a rat race to determine which party would be the first in successfully opening the channel for companies.
+Most used OTT channels are WhatsApp, Facebook Messenger, Instagram Messaging WeChat, Viber, Apple Business Chat and Telegram.
+What followed was a rat race to determine which party would be the first in successfully open the channel for companies.
 Well, nobody won.
 That's why everything is now combined in Business Messaging.

 But what does Business messaging actually bring us and how does it help us?
 It gives companies the opportunity to have rich conversations with their customers.
 From video, buttons and smileys to carousels, menus and data pickers – all features are possible to include on the channel which they prefer.